fabrizio-pasti/esqlj-elastic-jdbc/README.md

 Document identifier "_id" is returned like a column of type string in not aggregating query, and mapped on MetaData like primary key.
 This column is also available on Where condition for matching query (=, !=).
 Search score "_score" is returned like a colum of type float in not aggregating query.

-'Like' filter is implemented by Wildcard Elastic Query (https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-wildcard-query.html)
+'Like' SQL filter is implemented by Wildcard Elastic Query (https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-wildcard-query.html)

+SQL filtering syntax is very limited. esql supports a custom syntax for filtering documents using Elastic API for full text queries, geo queries, shape queries.
+Actually is implemented only a limited set of these advanced filtering query, this is an example of current implementated Query string search (https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html):

+SELECT _id, _score FROM indexName WHERE _elAPI ::query_string('(new york city) OR (big apple) OR name:/joh?n(ath[oa]n)/', 'field1, field2,city.*', 'minimum_should_match:2')

 About SQL implementation see below section 'Support matrix and conventions'

-By default the maximum number of document fields that can be retrieved is set to 100.
+By default the maximum number of document fields / columns that can be retrieved is set to 100.
 This explains - for example - because by default .kibana_* index containing almost 500 fields return an error on 'select *'.
 For increasing this configuration threshold change this Elastic setting according to your needs: 'index.max_docvalue_fields_search'